karan-pandey15/ReactinIerview-task/README.md

 - **Quick Insights**: Dynamic stats cards with smooth hover animations and transition effects.

 ### 2. **Advanced Order Management**
-- **High-Performance Listing**: Utilizes  for list virtualization, ensuring smooth performance even with thousands of orders.
+- **High-Performance Listing**: Utilizes  for list virtualization, ensuring smooth performance even with thousands of orders for optimize use Memo useCallbacke.
 - **Powerful Filtering**: Filter orders by status (Pending, Delivered, Shipped, Cancelled), search by customer/ID, and filter by date range.
 - **Bulk Actions**: Select multiple orders to update their status or delete them simultaneously.
 - **Individual Actions**: Edit order details or remove specific orders with immediate feedback.